LakeinLove/Mage-The-Awakening/Mage The Awakening/Magic/Magic Concepts/Mystery/Mystery.md

 In essence, the Mysteries are that which begs to be explored and understood.
 The journey along the paths or symbols that accompany [[Awakening]] is only the beginning of the mage’s exploration of the Mysteries. \
 He cannot increase his understanding of the [[Supernal]] power he wields except by seeking them out and experiencing them.
 Books and mentors can put a mage on the scent of a Mystery, but they cannot bestow the spiritual epiphany a direct encounter offers.

 Old, European magical societies started calling what a mage experiences when chasing magic a “Mystery Play” — a story with a symbolic moral at the end.
-Every Mystery solved is a miniature reminder of the Awakening, when the mage first saw through the Lie.
+Every Mystery solved is a miniature reminder of the [[Awakening]], when the mage first saw through [[Lie|the Lie]].

 Chasing a Mystery is intoxicating to a mage, and the journey itself is in many ways the destination.
 Even those Mysteries that cannot be easily solved can help a mage grow stronger in her [[Path]], applying her experiences to magic.